koogunmo/nessa/README.md

 These work reasonably well with VLC and my XBOX 360.
 Your mileage may vary.

+## Browser Support

+NodeTV works in all current browsers.
+IE 8.0 and earlier are *NOT* supported.

 ## Installing

 Once you've cloned the repository, you'll need to install the dependencies